coolguy284/node-hash-backup/docs/format_v3.md

       compressedSize?: integer (compressed file size in bytes, property only exists if there is compression), compression?: object (property only exists if there is compression) {
         algorithm: string,
+        params?: object (
-        params?: object (optional params necessary to decompress, depends on the compression algorithm), }
+          optional params necessary to decompress, depends on the compression algorithm;
+          compression params explicitly stripped when setting this ),
+      }
     }
   }